kubernetes/website/content/en/docs/reference/scheduling/config.md

 [Plugins](#scheduling-plugins) provide scheduling behaviors by implementing one or more of these extension points.

-A single instance of `kube-scheduler` can be configured to run [multiple profiles](#multiple-profiles)
+You can configure a single instance of `kube-scheduler` to run [multiple profiles](#multiple-profiles)

 ### Extension points